Ops226/kx-packet-inspector/docs/methodologies/smsg-parser-discovery-playbook.md

 The only reliable way to find the correct handler for an SMSG packet is to observe the dispatch in a live game client.

 1.  **Log into the game world.** This ensures the full game connection is active.
-2.  **Set a Breakpoint:** In your debugger (e.g., Cheat Engine), set a breakpoint on the `CALL` instruction inside `Gs2c_SrvMsgDispatcher` that executes the dynamic post-parse handler.
+2.  **Set a Breakpoint:** In your debugger (e.g., Cheat Engine), set a breakpoint on the `CALL` instruction inside `Msg::DispatchStream` that executes the dynamic post-parse handler.
 As of this writing, the address is:
     `"Gw2-64.exe"+FD1ACD` (`call rax`)
-    This is the point immediately after `Msg_ParseAndDispatch_BuildArgs` returns, where `RAX` holds the pointer to the dynamically chosen handler.
+    This is the point immediately after `MsgUnpack::ParseWithSchema` returns, where `RAX` holds the pointer to the dynamically chosen handler.
 3.  **Trigger the Packet:** Perform an in-game action to generate the specific network traffic you want to inspect (e.g., move your character for `SMSG_PLAYER_STATE_UPDATE`).
 4.  **Capture the Handler Address:** When the breakpoint hits, the `RAX` register will contain the live memory address of the true post-parse handler for that specific message.
 The `RDX` register will contain a pointer to the parsed data tuple. **Record both addresses.**
 5.  **Examine the Parsed Data:** Using the `RDX` pointer, inspect the first few bytes of the parsed data tuple.
-This often provides a "type" or "ID" that helps uniquely identify the message (e.g., `FE 03` for the `SMSG_PostParse_Handler_Type03FE`).
+This often provides a "type" or "ID" that helps uniquely identify the message (e.g., `FE 03` for the `Marker::Cli::ProcessAgentMarkerUpdate`).

 ### Phase 2: Analyze the Handler and Find the Schema

 Now, switch to your static analysis tool (Ghidra).

 1.  **Locate the Handler Function:** Convert the live handler address from your debugger into a static address in Ghidra (e.g., `140000000 + offset`).
 Go to this function.
 2.  **Identify the Schema:** The handler function (which received the parsed data tuple) will typically perform its logic by reading fields from this tuple.
-To discover the schema that created this tuple, you must trace backward from the `Gs2c_SrvMsgDispatcher` breakpoint.
+To discover the schema that created this tuple, you must trace backward from the `Msg::DispatchStream` breakpoint.
 The schema address is passed as an argument to the schema parser (`"Gw2-64.exe"+FD43C0`) just before the handler is dynamically called.

 ### Phase 3: Decode the Schema and Understand Handler Logic